-We will start gathering together again.
-Please read below for all the details.
+Please read below for all the details about in-person services.

 Below are some temporary precautions that we ask for you to help with as we begin meeting for indoor worship.
-Indoor worship will happen in the Worship Center at 9:00 am.
-After the 9:00 am service, an outdoor worship service under the playground pavilion will be held at 10:45 am.
+Indoor worship will happen in the Worship Center at 9:00 am and 10:45 am.

 We will not be offering ministry and care for our children during any of the worship services (nursery care, Kids’ Quest Jr, or Kids’ Quest).
 The entire family is welcome for worship, and we look forward to seeing all our families!